ManidharVutla/My_Remainder/README.md

 and
 script.py reminds you the left out work.

-It has TTS to tell you the left out work
+It has TTS(Text to Speech) to tell you the left out work

 I placed script.py in the startup menu of windows so that every time you turn on, script.py remainds you